 The State of Massachusetts’ Clean Energy Center has created a solar loan program to reduce the costs of borrowing for solar energy systems.
 Mass Solar Loan is working with 17 financial institutions and more than 100 solar installers to provide straightforward low-interest, fixed-rate financing and quality installations.
 Qualified low-to-moderate income borrowers may qualify for special rates.
-Details are at www.masssolarloan.com.
+Find details at Mass Solar Loan's website.
 Other financial institutions will finance solar systems independent of the Mass Solar Loan program so don’t hesitate to find the best arrangement for your needs.

 c.
 The Federal Solar Investment Tax Credit: